-INDUSTRY DEVELOPMENT
+INDUSTRIAL DEVELOPMENT

-Industry development,which started from 1850’s to the present day, is a stage of economic development.
-In these days, most of countries have a developed economy and industry such as England,USA,Germany…In thesame time, some of countries are developing against these countries day by day such as Turkey, Mexico and more.Consequently,Industry development has many advantages about countries economies and people’s life standarts.
-First of all,industrial development is inversely proportional to unemployment.It means that if a country’s indusrty develops, unemployment is reduced or start to reduce.Against this, some people believe that it may increase immigration to big cities or countries which is industrialized.All of these probable that urbanization will start in big cities.This evidence suggests that urbanization cause to mess of city order.In addition to these,it is observed that these are in big cities,which increasingly their population with migrations.But against this is a problem which can be solved easily by regularly checking the factories and using eco-friendly filters on the chimneys of factories.
+Industrial development,which started in 1850’s, is a stage of economic development.
+In these days, most countries have a developed economy and industry such as England,USA,Germany…At the same time, some countries are developing along with these countries day by day such as Turkey, Mexico and more.Consequently, inndustrial development has many advantages about countries economies and people’s life standarts.
+First of all,industrial development is inversely proportional to unemployment.It means that if a country’s industry develops, unemployment is reduced or starts to reduce.Against this, some people believe that it may increase immigration to big cities or countries which is industrialized.Due to all of these, it is probable that urbanization will start in big cities.This evidence suggests that urbanization could cause to mess order in cities.In addition to these,it is observed that these are in big cities,which increase their population with migration.But against this is is the view that thiis is a problem which can be solved easily by regularly checking the factories and using eco-friendly filters on the chimneys of factories.

 AYŞE NUR ŞENLİ